nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 An important functionality is to ensure updates to employee is cascaded down to department-level and leave-level because each department and leave has its own list of employees.
 This issue becomes more prominent during loading of storage files where employee objects are separately created for department's and leave's employee lists.
-Hence, any modification to an employee after SudoHR is initialized from storage needs to be cascaded down to modify the equivalent employee object.
+Hence, any editing of an employee's fields after SudoHR is initialized from storage needs to be cascaded down to leaves and departments to modify the equivalent employee object.

 Further, we need to ensure the UI correctly refreshes for any changes made to an employee.
 For instance, if an employee has been deleted, he/she should be removed from their department and the department count should drop.
 The same can be said for leaves.